UMAprotocol/UMIPs/UMIPs/umip-62.md

 ## Security Considerations
 Adding this identifier by itself poses little security risk to the DVM or priceless financial contract users.
 However, anyone deploying a new priceless token contract referencing this identifier should take care to parameterize the contract appropriately to avoid the loss of funds for synthetic token holders.
 Additionally, the contract deployer should ensure that there is a network of funding rate proposers and disputers that can correctly manage the funding rate process.

 The self-referential nature of this identifier introduces additional security concerns.
 There is a possibility that ETHBTC-PERP price manipulation could be attempted to adjust the funding rate.
-Add more elaboration.

 Additionally, this is the first UMA identifier of its kind.
 With novelty comes extra risk, as it is possible that this implementation is flawed.
 If any issues are identified after approval, UMA voters can always edit this implementation or delist this price identifier.